liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

     </display>

-The descriptor `liferay-portlet.xml` is used for specifying additional information about the portlet (like the location of CSS and JavaScript files, or the icon for the portlet.
+The descriptor `liferay-portlet.xml` is used for specifying additional information about the portlet (like the location of CSS and JavaScript files or the portlet's icon.
 A complete list of the attributes you can set can be found [here](https://docs.liferay.com/portal/7.0/definitions/liferay-portlet-app_7_0_0.dtd.html)

     <liferay-portlet-app>